open-telemetry/oteps/text/0121-config-service.md

 ## Future possibilities

 If this OTEP is implemented, there is the option to remotely and dynamically configure other things.
-As mentioned by commenters in the associated pull request, possibilities include labels and aggregations.
+As mentioned [here](https://github.com/open-telemetry/opentelemetry-proto/pull/155#issuecomment-639878490), possibilities include labels and aggregations.
+As mentioned [here](https://github.com/open-telemetry/oteps/pull/121#discussion_r447839301), it is also possible to configure the collector.

 It is intended to add per-metric configuration and well as tracing configuration in the future.